-IMAX theater systems gross margin from full, new sales and sale-type leases, excluding the impact of settlements and asset impairment charges was 60.7% in the first quarter of 2012 in comparison to 64.9% in the first quarter of 2011.
-The Company recognized a gross margin of \$nil on digital upgrades in the first quarter of 2012 in comparison to \$0.9 million in the first quarter of 2011, which is a reflection of the particular systems upgraded and the costs associated with such upgrades in the respective period.
-In addition, in the first quarter of 2012, the Company incurred a charge of \$0.7 million to enable certain theaters to play movies, such as The Dark Knight Rises, in either digital or analog format.
+IMAX theater systems gross margin from full, new sales and sale-type leases, excluding the impact of settlements and asset impairment charges was, 63.5% in the first quarter of 2013 versus 60.7% in the first quarter of 2012.
+Gross margin from digital upgrades was \$0.8 million in the first quarter of 2013, as compared to \$nil in the first quarter of 2012.
+There were no used systems installed during the first quarter of 2013 and 2012.
+In addition, in the first quarter of 2012, the Company incurred a charge of \$0.7 million for equipment to enable certain theaters to elect to exhibit films such as The Dark Knight Rises in either digital or analog format.

-Ongoing rent revenue and finance income was \$2.8 million in the first quarter of 2012 compared to \$3.0 million in the first quarter of 2011.
-Gross margin for ongoing rent and finance income was consistent at \$2.8 million in the first quarter of 2012 and 2011, respectively.
-Contingent fees included in this caption amounted to \$0.4 million and \$1.1 million in the three months ended March 31, 2012 and 2011, respectively.
+Ongoing rent revenue and finance income was \$2.9 million in the first quarter of 2013 compared to \$2.8 million in the first quarter of 2012.
+Gross margin for ongoing rent and finance income increased to \$2.9 million in comparison to \$2.8 million in the first quarter of 2013 and 2012, respectively.
+Contingent fees included in this caption amounted to \$0.4 million in the three months ended March 31, 2013 and 2012, respectively.